Hanuman idol is of sandstone

 Raichur city

 Raichur city developed during these periods under the patronage of these kings.
-As a part of their patronage these kings had built many temples in and around the Raichur city, for the deities of their love.
+As a part of their patronage, these kings had built many temples in and around the Raichur city, for the deities of their love.
 While there are many temples for all deities, Raichur has many temples for Sri Hanuman.
-Locals call these temples as “Pranadevaru Gudi” or “Hanumappana Gudi”.
-Since there are many temple for Sri Anjaneya each had been affixed with a special name.
-All the Hanuman temples of the city attract devotees where they pay their respect to Sri Anjaneya.
+Locals call these temples ‘Pranadevaru Gudi’ or ‘Hanumappana Gudi’.
+Since there are many temples for Sri Anjaneya each has been affixed with a special name.
+All the Hanuman temples of the city attract devotees and they pay their respect to Sri Anjaneya.
 One such Hanuman temple is Usukina Hanumappana Gudi, which is on the banks of a lake.

 Usukina Hanuman Temple

-Sri Hanuman of this temple is affixed the word “usuku” and called “Usuku Hanuman”.
+Sri Hanuman of this temple has affixed the word ‘usuku’ and called ‘Usuku Hanuman’.
 Usuku means sand in Kannada.
 The temple is on the outskirts of the town.
-One has to reach the Dental College and take a left turn and take the road leading to Manik Prabhu Gudi.
-And half way through take the kachcha road on the right abutting the lake and it leads to the Usukina temple.
+One has to reach the Dental College take a left turn and take the road leading to Manik Prabhu Gudi.
+Halfway through take the kachcha road on the right abutting the lake and it leads to the Usukina temple.
 The area is locally known as Golagutti.

 The entire path is sandy.
 Recently when there was heavy rain the lake nearby was flooded and water had entered the Hanuman temple itself.
-It is difficult to reach the temple during rainy season; in spite of this the devotees do visit this temple out of devotion to the Lord.
+It is difficult to reach the temple during rainy season; in spite of this, the devotees do visit this temple out of devotion to the Lord.

 Legend

 Around one hundred and fifty years back, one Sri Sheshaya and his wife who were washer men by profession used to wash the clothes on the banks of the lake.
-One fine night the couple had a dream in which Sri Hanuman had appealed them not to use the stone they were using for washing as He is present in the stone.
+One fine night the couple had a dream in which Sri Hanuman had appealed to them not to use the stone they were using for washing as He is present in the stone.
 Lord had directed them to build a temple for Him.
-Both of them woke up and shared their dream and found to their surprise they had the similar dream and direction from the Lord.
+Both of them woke up and shared their dream and found to their surprise they had a similar dream and direction from the Lord.

 Next day in the assembly of elders of the village they narrated their experience and also the direction of the Lord.
 The elders of the village proceeded to the bank of the lake where the couple used to wash the clothes.
 When they turned the washing stone in which the Sheshaya couple used to wash the clothes, to their astonishment they found the ‘murti’ of Sri Anjaneya intact.
 The villagers assembled there took a unanimous decision to build a temple for the Lord in the village on the banks of the lake.